-(14) EU Savings Directive
+(14) EU Savings Directive and Common Reporting Standards

-Under EC Council Directive 2003/48/EC on the taxation of savings income (the Savings Directive), Member States are required to provide to the tax authorities of another Member State details of payments of interest (or similar income) paid by a person within its jurisdiction to (or for the benefit of) an individual resident in that other Member State or to (or for the benefit of) certain limited types of entities established in that other Member State.
-However, for a transitional period, Luxembourg and Austria are instead required (unless during that period they elect otherwise) to operate a withholding system in relation to such payments (the ending of such transitional period being dependent upon the conclusion of certain other agreements relating to information exchange with certain other countries).
+Under EC Council Directive 2003/48/EC on the taxation of savings income (as amended from time to time, hereinafter referred to as the Savings Directive), Member States are required to provide to the tax authorities of another Member State details of payments of interest (or similar income) paid by a person within its jurisdiction to (or for the benefit of) an individual resident in that other Member State or to (or for the benefit of) certain limited types of entities established in that other Member State.

+However, for a transitional period, Austria isinstead required (unless during that period itelects otherwise) to operate a withholding system in relation to such payments (the ending of such transitional period being dependent upon the conclusion of certain other agreements relating to information exchange with certain other countries).
 A number of non-EU countries and territories including Switzerland have adopted similar measures (a withholding system in the case of Switzerland).
-The Luxembourg government recently announced that Luxembourg will unilaterally move to automatic exchange of information for Savings Directive purposes as from 1 January 2015.

-On 24 March 2014 the EU Council of Ministers adopted a revised version of the Savings Directive, with a view to closing existing loopholes and better preventing tax evasion.
-Member States should adopt, by 1 January 2016, the laws, regulations and administrative provisions necessary to comply with the revised Savings Directive with a view to those provisions becoming actually applicable as from 1 January 2017.
+On 24 March 2014 the Council of the European Union adopted EU Council Directive 2014/48/EU amending and broadening the scope of the requirements described above.
+The changes will expand the range of payments covered by the Savings Directive, in particular to include additional types of income payable on securities.
+The Savings Directive will also apply a "look through approach" to certain payments where an individual resident in a Member State is regarded as the beneficial owner of that payment for the purposes of the Savings Directive.
+This approach may apply to payments made to or by, or secured for or by, persons, entities or legal arrangements (including trusts), where certain conditions are satisfied, and may in some cases apply where the person, entity or arrangement is established or effectively managed outside of the European Union.
+Member States are required to adopt and publish by 1 January 2016, laws and regulations necessary to comply with this Directive and apply these new requirements from 1 January 2017.